globallogicuki/qa-tech-test/README.md

 ## Submit your test
 Once completed push the solution up to your own repository and link ECS the url

+## Note
+Please stick to contributing from one account, it makes you look better

 Good Luck!